Elijah Craig: Death

 Craig continued to prosper, eventually owning more than 4000 acre and enough slaves to cultivate it, and operating a retail store in Frankfort.
 He died in Georgetown in 1808.
 John Taylor wrote of him in A History of Ten Baptist Churches, "His preaching was of the most solemn style; his appearance as of a man who had just come from the dead; of a delicate habit, a thin visage, large eyes and mouth; the sweet melody of his voice, both in preaching and singing, bore all down before it."

 The Kentucky Gazette eulogized Craig as follows, "He possessed a mind extremely active and, as his whole property was expended in attempts to carry his plans to execution, he consequently died poor.
 If virtue consists in being useful to our fellow citizens, perhaps there were few more virtuous men than Mr. Craig."

 Legacy

 Craig may be most widely known by the bourbon brand Elijah Craig produced by Heaven Hill Distilleries.

-Elijah Craig bourbon whiskey is made in both 12-year-old "Small Batch" and 18-year-old "Single Barrel" bottlings.
+Elijah Craig bourbon whiskey was made in both 12-year-old "Small Batch" and 18-year-old "Single Barrel" bottlings.
+The former 12-year-old expression has lost the age statement.
 The 18-Year-Old Single Barrel Bourbon is touted by its producer as "The oldest Single Barrel Bourbon in the world at 18 years ..." made in oak barrels that are "hand selected by Parker and Craig Beam", losing nearly 2/3 of the barrels' contents in Angel's share.